Twin Cities, Gemini

 You tried your best.

-Suddenly, a familiar yet unfamiliar voice that did not belong to one of the others echoed in his mind.
+Suddenly, a familiar yet unfamiliar voice that didn’t belong to one of the others echoed in his mind.
 It was the voice that had resounded in his mind at the Aquarian-Capricornian border.
 The voice that had whispered to him just before he was overridden by Olive.

 A silhouette eclipsed the smokescreen before him.
 A phantom, a memory, a mirage.
-It was the owner of the voice, he knew—though he did not know how he knew.
-In fact, Werner did not understand why he could not recall the oddity until now.
+It was the owner of that voice, he knew—though he did not know how he knew.
+In fact, Werner didn’t understand why he could not recall the oddity until now.

 Regardless of his apprehension, the phantom drew near, falling down into a crouch before him.
 Locks of dark hair fell across his face.